Coder-RD/SQL-Challenge/README.md

 Through this challenge, I practiced how to:

-- Find the minimum value from filtered data.
+- Find minimum values from filtered data.
-- Use `MIN()` with a `WHERE` condition.
+- Use `MIN()` with `WHERE`.
-- Apply subqueries to retrieve related data.
+- Apply subqueries.
-- Retrieve longitude corresponding to a specific latitude.
+- Retrieve related geographic values.
-- Work with geographic data.
+- Work with latitude and longitude.
 - Apply decimal rounding.
-- Improve SQL query-writing skills.
+- Improve SQL query-writing and problem-solving skills.
-- Strengthen logical and analytical thinking.

 ### 📂 Files Added